MixelTeWork/mirea_gamedev_news_bot/README.md

 ```cmd
 python scripts\init_values.py
 ```
+(Command can be called without requirements installed)

-Command will create files in project root:
+Command will create files and folders in project root:

 `token.txt`
 ```